-But there’s a reason — actually a lot of them — that the best mountain bikers in most disciplines use clipless pedals (trials and dirt bikes excepted).
+There are a few key reasons — actually a lot of them — why the best mountain bikers in most disciplines use clipless pedals.

 Mountain bike clipless pedals are lighter than flats, sometimes by half.